m-dodd/m-dodd.github.io/pages/portfolio.md

 This project is best viewed [here](https://github.com/m-dodd/nhl-heatmap).
 The heatmap is interactive, and you can select if you want a view a Season of data, or an individual random game, or an individual player.

 The project was completed in Jupyter Notebooks and uses plotly to draw the rink surface and generate the heat map.
 I hope you take the opportunity to build this project yourself with the notebook I have provided so that you can play around with the interface and enjoy it as I have.
-I have provided some screen shots on the github `README.md` so that you can get a feel for the interface and the application.
+Additional screen shots are available on the [GitHub](https://github.com/m-dodd/nhl-heatmap) `README.md`, where you can also find all of the source code to replicate the project.

 ![Ovechkin](/images/ovechkin-crop.png)